python/cpython/Doc/using/configure.rst

 .. cmdoption:: --with-readline=readline|editline

-   Desinate a backend library of the :mod:`readline` module.
+   Designate a backend library for the :mod:`readline` module.

    * readline: Use readline as the backend.
    * editline: Use editline as the backend.